Any workplace can be a stressful place. But, when your work causes severe mental and…

 It might seem absurd to some employers, but California is one of few states in the United States that covers emotional or mental illnesses, or “psychiatric injuries,” as the law refers to them.

-However, just because you believe that you are suffering from a work-related stress, anxiety, depression or other emotional or mental problems, it does not necessarily mean that you are eligible for workers’ comp benefits.
+However, just because you believe that you are suffering from work-related stress, anxiety, depression or other emotional or mental problems, it does not necessarily mean that you are eligible for workers’ comp benefits.
 In fact, emotional- and mental-related workers’ compensation claims have the highest probability of denial in California.

 In order to prevent employees in Los Angeles and elsewhere in California from recovering workers’ compensation by exaggerating the severity of their emotional or mental illness or even faking their illnesses, California has imposed special rules for psychiatric injuries.